"I'm tryin' to tell you somethin' 'bout my life

 So sometimes I have to step back from the guilt of running a restaurant and try to figure out the balance of the good it serves vs the carbon footprint of its existence.
 We are still working with a much smaller carbon footprint, but the longer I operate the more I notice the flaws in the system and I am constantly considering how I would do it differently the next time.

 I remember my husband and I sitting in a ramen shop in a Tokyo suburb once, we had ordered a ramen and a beer.
 Once we were done with our ramen, we were sipping our beer and talking, you know, like people do, just chatting.
-The owner leaned in and said, "Excuse me, this isn't a bar, please, finish and you can leave!"
+The owner leaned in and said, "Excuse me, this isn't a bar, please, finish and you can leave."
+Super polite, but quite clear.

 And of course, this brings me to the final thought I wish people would think.